Looking for bike friendly cities to add to your bucket list?

 This guide to the most bike friendly cities on the planet will help you choose where to explore next, by road and by cycle path.
 It doesn’t have to only be about city biking, either, as we’ve also looked at the chosen cities in context of what you can find in the area around each.

 Do you want to explore a new place by bike?
-City break options to choose from are spread across the world, from Spain and Scandinavia to Australia and the US.
-You can reach one of the best cities for biking via a short hop from the UK, or enjoy some city cycling as part of a bucket-list trip to the other side of the globe.
+City break options to choose from are spread across the world, from France, Spain, Scandinavia and Hungary to Australia and North America.
+You can reach one of the best cities for cycling via a short hop from the UK, or enjoy some city cycling as part of a bucket-list trip to the other side of the globe.

-Here are five of the best biking cities for taking a cycling holiday.
+Here are 9 of the best cycling cities for taking a cycling holiday…

-5 of the most bike friendly cities in the world
+Our pick of the most bike friendly cities in Europe

 Copenhagen, Denmark